As it happened, he survived.

 “Get out if you don’t like it!” he growled.

 When he was sober he was charming, and she recognised that this was why they had survived so long.
 Five years.
-They weren’t married, but it was nonetheless hard to give up on twelve years together.
+They weren’t married, but it was nonetheless hard to give up on five years together.
 Thank god they had no children!
 He’d be a lousy dad.
 Or would he ?
 She glanced over at his dark profile, jaw set in his determination that he wasn’t drunk, fists clenched over the steering wheel.
 He may have made a good dad.
 Maybe it would have changed him.

 But, with that clarity of thought one has in moments of acceptance, she knew that some other woman would have to see if he was a good dad.
 It would not be her.
-She had quietly ,while he was in the shower, phoned the airline and changed her ticket for the following day.
+She had quietly ,while he was in the shower that morning, phoned the airline and changed her ticket for the following day.
 She realised it was perhaps a tad sneaky, but there was no point in trying to talk to him again, and it was foolish to risk him becoming angry and perhaps even violent.
 He could be violent when pushed too far.

 He didn’t want to be with her any more, but he didn’t want to be dumped either.
 She understood that, just as she understood he was too weak a character to walk out himself … which was why it just dragged on.